 The Bankrate survey specifically reached out to voters in major swing state Ohio.
-Voters of both parties were worried about the outcome of the election and how it would affect jobs, relationships with other countries around the world, and the national economy overall.
+Voters of both parties were worried about the outcome of the election.
+Such as how it would affect jobs, relationships with other countries around the world, and the national economy overall.

 “All these jobs that are going overseas that we’re losing.
 I think we ought to bring them back,” said Randy Majewski from Port Clinton, Ohio.
 “Everybody promises to do something about it but no one does, and we have plants closing all over the place.”
 Majewski is a registered Republican.

 Democrat Polly Gerken says Donald Trump winning would be a disaster.